 This document walks through the steps to monitor a Data Lake with Monte Carlo.
 The order of operations is important and it is strongly recommended to adhere to the documented sequence.
-In order to fully stand up Monte Carlo with your data lake, you'll need to integrate a Metastore, a Query Engine, and Storage system (S3).
+In order to fully stand up Monte Carlo with your data lake, you'll need to integrate a Metastore and a Query Engine.

 Ensure you or a colleague has the correct AWS permissions to set up the necessary resources for Monte Carlo.
 The permissions necessary vary per data lake and whether or not you are VPC peering with Monte Carlo but at a high level are the following:

 - Create IAM policies and roles.

 - Create SNS topic, SNS subscription and S3 Notifications (only if fetching query logs from S3 for Presto or Hive).